forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 c.
 Test Management 2.0
 d.
 Test Management 2.0 - ATF Tests
 e.
 Automated Test Framework (already enabled)

 ![](images/plugins.pdf)

 ## Planning the layout of our application
-In this lab, we've identified a common test template.
+In this lab, we've identified a commonly used test template using excel.
 We've high-lighted where to potentially track other values so that integration with Test Management and Automated Test Framework can be implemented.

 ![](images/atf_and_test_excel.png)

 # Lab 2: Starting with ServiceNow&reg; Studio IDE